HMS Iphigenia (1891)

-HMS Iphigenia was an Apollo-class protected cruiser of the Royal Navy built on the River Clyde and launched in 1891.
-She was subsequently converted as a minelayer in the latter half of her career and ultimately sunk as a blockship during the Zeebrugge Raid on 23 April 1918.
+HMS Iphigenia was an Apollo-class protected cruiser of the Royal Navy built on the River Clyde and launched in 1891, spending her early years on the China Station.
+When she became obsolete as a cruiser, she was converted as a minelayer in 1907.
+Her service ended when she was sunk as a blockship during the Zeebrugge Raid on 23 April 1918.